 Student groups that encourage expression, debate, and support of political issues, views, and/or candidates.

 Groups that provide spiritual and/or religious development and support.

 Organizations that provide volunteer opportunities for civic-minded students eager to serve the campus and/or community.

 Groups that encourage participation in and promotion of team sports, physical fitness, health and wellness, as well as leisure and special interest activities.
 Visit University Recreation for additional information to register a sport club.

-For questions regarding registering a new student organization, please call the Student Organizations Office at (704) 687-7176 or email email@example.com.
+For questions regarding registering a new student organization, please contact the Student Involvement Office at email@example.com.